What to do in Ourense

 Roman Bridge

-Also known as Ponte Maior, the Roman Bridge is one of Ourense’s most iconic landmarks and one of the city’s oldest structures.
-Originally built by the Romans, the bridge has been restored over the centuries, preserving its historical and functional significance.
-With its stone arches spanning the River Miño, the Roman Bridge offers stunning views of the river and surrounding mountains
+The Roman Bridge is one of Ourense's main landmarks and one of the oldest structures in the city.
+Originally built by the Romans and restored over the centuries, it still serves as a crossing over the Miño.
+Its stone arches offer views of the river and the surrounding hills.

 San Francisco Cloister